m-e-w/docker-dash/README.md

      ```
    - Start all services:
      ```bash
-     docker-compose up --build
+     docker-compose up --build -d
      ```
    - This will launch both the dashboard app and a MongoDB instance, interconnected on the `monitoring` network.

-3. **Or, run locally via Python (for development):**
-   - Create and activate a Python virtual environment:
+3. **Create the python virtual environment:**
+The command below will create a folder called `venvs` in the users home directory and will then create a new python virtual environment called `docker-dash` inside of it.
      ```bash
-     python3 -m venv venv
+     mkdir -p /home/$USER/venvs && python -m venv /home/$USER/venvs/docker-dash
-     source venv/bin/activate
      ```
-   - Install dependencies:
+4. **Activate the python virtual environment**
+     ```
+     source /home/$USER/venvs/docker-dash/bin/activate
+     ```
+5. **Install the required python package dependencies**
      ```bash
      pip install -r requirements.txt
      ```
-   - (Recommended) Make sure MongoDB is running locally if you want to save snapshots.

 ---